Commercial sale

 Guide to Commercial Property Sale in Scotland

-Clients selling premises want to ensure the best financial return and no last-minute falling-through of the deal.
-Once the buyer is ready to formalise interest in the client’s property, a written legal offer is prepared and submitted by the purchaser’s solicitor and we discuss the offer and its many legal conditions with the client.
+Once the buyer is ready to formalise interest in the commercial property, a written legal offer is prepared and submitted by the purchaser’s solicitor and we will discuss the offer and its many legal conditions with you.